dayqiu22/cereal_analysis/README.md

 # Python program performing simple data analysis on a dataset of common cereal brands by Chris Crawford on Kaggle.
+## Results:
+## Cereal brands with the highest sugars per 1 ounce serving: Golden Crisp and Smacks
+## Cereal brands with the highest ratings: All-Bran with Extra Fiber
+## Cereal manufacturers with the highest average sugars per 1 ounce servings: Post
+## Cereal manufacturer with the highest average ratings: Nabisco

 Name: Name of cereal
 mfr: Manufacturer of cereal
 A = American Home Food Products